athertahir/deep-learning-time-series-forecasting/chapter_18/Lab16.md

 This pattern is comprised of two elements:

-     ACF: A large number of significant lag observations that slowly degrade as the lag increases.
+    - ACF: A large number of significant lag observations that slowly degrade as the lag increases.

-ˆ PACF: A few significant lag observations that abruptly drop as the lag increases.
+- PACF: A few significant lag observations that abruptly drop as the lag increases.

     The ACF plot indicates that there is a strong autocorrelation component, whereas the PACF